The Independent Pharmacy

 Managing hormonal acne requires custom care that works for your individual skin and needs.
 Taking active steps now leads to clearer skin faster.

-The Independent Pharmacy provides convenient online treatment tailored just for you.
+We can help with effective, convenient online treatment tailored just for you.
 Our process is quick and private.
-First, you'll fill out an assessment on our website, sharing your full acne history and concerns.
-Then, our experts analyse your situation to create a personalised treatment plan.
+First, you'll fill out an assessment on our website, sharing your history and concerns.
+Then, our experts will analyse your situation to create a personalised treatment plan.

 Sources: